gulpjs/gulp/docs/recipes/delete-files-folder.md

 # Delete files and folders

-You might want delete some files before running your build.
-Since deleting files doesn't work on the file contents there's no reason to use a gulp plugin.
+You might want to delete some files before running your build.
+Since deleting files doesn't work on the file contents, there's no reason to use a gulp plugin.
 An excellent opportunity to use a vanilla node module.

 Let's use the [`del`](https://github.com/sindresorhus/del) module for this example as it supports multiple files and [globbing](https://github.com/sindresorhus/multimatch#globbing-patterns):